Why is MSN the Undisputed King of NORCET?

 Step 2: Connect the Dots (The Clinical Triad)

-For every disease, create a mental map connecting these three pillars:
+For every disease, create a mental map connecting these :

 - Pathophysiology & Signs/Symptoms → How the disease process causes the signs.